cf73/ces2021/content/collections/pages/teaching-team.md

 blueprint: landing_page
 template: peopleindex
 title: 'Teaching Team'
-description: 'We''re lucky to have an amazing team of dedicated individuals, many of whom have been at Cambridge Ellis for over a decade!'
+description: 'At Cambridge-Ellis, we pride ourselves on cultivating incredibly skilled and passionate teachers with a diverse range of backgrounds, educations, and perspectives.
+Our teachers take advantage of regular staff development and education opportunities, and we enjoy an outstanding legacy of staff longevity.
+Many of our teachers have been at CES for over 20 years!'
 parent: b6be47de-19f3-467c-9983-5629d08418ef
-updated_by: b863e707-3140-4001-859f-3487e09c5881
+updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1635448809
+updated_at: 1635513077
 ---